bob-boba/Portfolio/README.md

 # newthing
 Hello, It's Me
 Nechnache Aboubakr
-And I'm a Frontend develepor
+I'm a Frontend develepor , Software developer and more ...